Resourcefulness of non-classical continuous-variable quantum gates: Conclusions

 \subsection{Outlook}

 Our results provide a significant step forward towards the goal of singling out the salient quantum features needed to hinder any attempt of simulating a photonic quantum process.
-Many directions remain to be explored, including but not limited to: the role of entanglement at preventing larger combinations of quantum gates, acting on fewer modes each, to be simulated in a single shot; the implications of the conditions on $(s)$-ordered quasiprobability distributions on the existence of local hidden variable models; the relation between common measures of Wigner negativity and the nonclassical depth of Wigner negative states, to determine which one best captures the quantitative aspects of this resource.
+Many directions remain to be explored, including but not limited to: the role of entanglement at preventing larger combinations of quantum gates, acting on fewer modes each, to be simulated in a single shot; the implications of the conditions on $(s)$-ordered quasiprobability distributions on the existence of local hidden-variable models; the relation between common measures of Wigner negativity and the nonclassical depth of Wigner-negative states, to determine which one best captures the quantitative aspects of this resource.\\

+In particular, concerning the role of entanglement, one may try to regroup gates whose transfer functions cannot be made individually positive into larger ones, but if these gates act on more than one mode and can thus create entanglement, this requires sampling from a probability distribution over a larger set of variables, increasing the sampling costs accordingly.

 It is also interesting to explore what happens when we drop some of the computational assumptions.
 A first key step is to connect our approach to the problem of compiling.
-In the present work, we have assumed that the decomposition of the system in a sequence of fundamental gates is known.
-However, there may be many different decompositions that lead to the same global operation, leading to many possible routes for numerically simulating the sampling setup.
+In the present work, we have assumed that the decomposition of the system into a sequence of fundamental gates is known.
+In general, there may be many different decompositions that lead to the same global operation, a problem which concerns more the \emph{compiling} aspect of the algorithmic design.
+Nevertheless, to each of these instances one can readily apply our procedure to determine the resourcefulness of each gate independently of the specific instance itself.